With my grandfather Ion Iordache and my father Constantin Iordache in 1981.

 A visit from the Dero Foam during a corporate event in Bucharest.

 The first line-up included a great guitarist, Sorin Romanescu, bassist and composer Vlaicu Golcea, Vadim Tichişan - a versatile drummer - and trombonist Ieronim Pogorilovschi, later to be replaced by American trombonist and jazz educator Tom Smith.
 This band recorded Friday.

-With Tom Smith and Sorin Romanescu, during a concert in Bucharest (photo by Medicine Madison).
+With Tom Smith and Iordache, during a concert in Bucharest (photo by Medicine Madison).

 The band's second line-up included bassist Uţu Pascu and drummer Tavi Scurtu, the funkiest rhythm section to be found this side of the Atlantic, Sorin Romanescu and Eugen Nuţescu - an unrepentant rocker, from Kumm - on guitars.

 Sadly, no recordings of this band survive (Dissipatin' was recorded with a transitional band, still with Vlaicu Golcea on bass and Vadim Tichişan on drums, and featuring guests such as saxophonist Cristian Soleanu, keyboardist Raul Kusak and singer Marta Hristea).